kalibani/CRUD-Vue.js/README.md

 # CRUD and Search Using Vue.js

-run 'npm install' in the command line run 'npm run dev'
+run 'npm install' and 'npm run dev' in the command line